JohannesBetz/AutonomousRacing_Literature/README.md

 6. Autonomous Racing Hardware

 # Excel Document
-This repository includes an .xlsx (Microsoft Excel) document called "AutonomousRacing_Literature.xlsx".
+This repository includes an .csv file called "AutonomousRacing_Literature.csv".
 This file contains all the papers that are related to autonomous vehicle racing.
 We provided additional columns that give interested readers the possibility to search for specific areas.
 You can filter and order this file with the following information:
 * **Year:** Year the paper was published
 * **First Author:** Last name and first name of first author
 * **Section:** High-level section we created to structure the papers